A path integral approach to sparse non-Hermitian random matrices: Discussion

 \section{Discussion}

-To summarize, there are two main contributions of this work.
-First, we introduced a new approach to finding the hermitized resolvent of a non-Hermitian random matrix.
-This involved exploiting the correspondence between the hermitized resolvent and the response functions of a particular dynamical system, which could expressed as a path integral.
-This approach had no need for replicas, the universality of the results was transparent, and we could utilize diagrammatic techniques to perform a perturbative analysis.
-We also demonstrated how the path integral approach could be used to simplify calculations for ensembles that involved matrix products or block structure.
+To summarize, there are two main focuses of this work.
+First, we described how the MSRJD path integral approach can be used to find the hermitized resolvent of a non-Hermitian random matrix.
+This involved exploiting the correspondence between the hermitized resolvent and the response functions of a particular dynamical system, which could be expressed as a path integral.
+This approach has no need for replicas or Grassmann variables, the universality of the results is transparent, and we could utilize diagrammatic techniques to perform a perturbative analysis.
+We also demonstrated how the dynamic approach could be used to simplify calculations for ensembles that involved matrix products or block structure.

 The second main contribution of this work was using the path integral approach to study non-Hermitian sparse random matrices.
 We saw that the sparse corrections could be considered as a perturbation to the dense case.
 These corrections could be accounted for (to arbitrary order in $1/p$) by considering `ribbon' Feynman diagrams in addition to the usual `rainbow' diagrams that arise in the dense case.
 Ultimately, we found concise universal expressions for the sparse corrections to the elliptic law.
 These allowed us to understand, in a transparent manner, how sparse interactions affect the stability of complex dynamical systems.
 For instance, we saw that `competitive' interactions can be destabilizing for sparse systems, whereas they would not ordinarily be so in dense systems \cite{galla2018dynamically, bunin, garcialorenzana2022competitive, allesinatang2, allesinatang1}.
 We also demonstrated how the methods that we developed for sparse systems can be applied to dense systems with non-vanishing higher-order statistics.